adapt-it/adapt-it-mobile/_pages/working-with-documents.md

 3. On the main screen, you should see a list of available tasks for your translation project.
 The second item should be "Import":

     ![Import Documents]({{ site.baseurl }}/assets/img/import.png)
 4. Click the Import Documents button to display the import document screen.
 Here Adapt It Mobile will automatically scan your mobile device, displaying any documents that Adapt It Mobile can import.
-If there is text on your device's clipboard, Adapt It Mobile will add an entry titled "Clipboard text..."
+If there is text on your device's clipboard, Adapt It Mobile will add an entry titled "Clipboard text...".
 Adapt It Mobile currently supports the following document formats:
   - Adapt It desktop (.xml) document
   - USFM
   - USX
   - Plain text (.txt)

   In addition, Adapt It Mobile can also import Knowledge Base / translation memory file data:
   - Adapt It desktop (.xml) Knowledge Base
   - Translation Memory eXchange (.TMX) format